romainguy/combo-breaker/README.md

 }
 ```

+The non-rectangular `Path` shape is created using the extension `Bitmap.toPath` from the
-Using the extension `Bitmap.toPath` provided by this library, a shape can be extracted from a
+[pathway](https://github.com/romainguy/pathway) library.
+Using that API, a shape can be extracted
-bitmap and used as the flow shape for the desired child:
+from a bitmap and used as the flow shape for the desired child:

 ![Flow around non-rectangular shapes](art/screenshot_arbitrary_shapes.png)